 I start thinking about the SIX, sometimes called the “Loyalist” or “Questioner.”
 I think of my daughter, how she loves Jerry and would love a picture of him on her birthday.
 I ask myself, “What would it take to get a picture with him?”
 I think if I don’t act, this moment will pass, and I’ll regret it.
 I want to be a committed, loyal father.

 And I think of the THREE, sometimes called the “Performer” or “Achiever.”
 I’m now four or five minutes behind Jerry now, who is walking in the opposite direction.
 But I know: I can do this, I can find him, I can hunt him down, plus how fast can Jerry really walk with his forest-green carry-on?
 Ultimately—and I feel this in my bones—I will achieve this for my daughter!

 So I turn around resolutely and follow his path—the hunt for Jerry is on!
 I empty into the neon tunnel and see him half-way down, moving briskly on the moving walkway.
 I have him in my sights and the distance between us is shrinking.
 He rides the escalator up, I follow him.
 He heads into a store, I’ve got him cornered.

 Sweaty and out-of-breath, I tap him on the shoulder, “Are you Jerry from Parks and Rec?”

 He answers with a smile, “Well, yes I am,” and instead of just taking a picture for my daughter, we film a video, all because I embraced who I could be—a committed father who bypassed natural inclinations to chase down Jerry, in order words, I chose to live from my whole self.

 That's how the Enneagram created a hero dad moment...with Jerry (Jim O'Heir) from Parks and Recreation.

-(If you haven't watched the video, play it from the graphic at the top of the post.)
+(If you haven't watched the video, play at the top of this post.)